Setup

 .

-This scripts provides an integrated ESLint experience.
+This script provides an integrated ESLint experience.
 ESLint is an awesome tool that statically analyzes your code to quickly find problems.

 Note that ESLint is not for finding syntax or type errors (your TypeScript compiler already takes care of that).
-Instead it has a lot of rules for good code and bad code and attempts to help you with writing high-quality code.
+Instead it has a lot of rules that help you avoid sketchy code.

 Let's run it: